-The IOMMU will now process command buffer entries.
+The IOMMU now processes command buffer entries.

-3.3.1 COMPLETION_WAIT
+3.3.1 COMPLETION WAIT

 The COMPLETION_WAIT command allows software to serialize itself with IOMMU command processing.
 The COMPLETION_WAIT command does not finish until all older commands issued since a prior COMPLETION_WAIT have completely executed.
-In addition, if f=1, the IOMMU will not begin execution of any younger commands until COMPLETION_WAIT has finished.
+In addition, if f=1, the IOMMU does not begin execution of any younger commands until COMPLETION_WAIT has finished.